reflectoring/reflectoring.github.io/_posts/2021-01-14-git-rebase-merge.md

 ---

-title: "Git Rebase Vs Git Merge: Which One Is Better?"
+title: "Git Rebase vs. Git Merge Explained"
 categories: [craft]
-date: 2021-01-05 00:00:00 +1100
+date: 2021-01-14 00:00:00 +1100
-modified: 2021-01-09 00:00:00 +1100
+modified: 2021-01-14 00:00:00 +1100
 author: mujtaba
-excerpt: "If you have already worked with git and GitHub then this article is for you to dive deep into the advanced topics of git that lets you merge or rebase your branches to maximize your efficiency and reduce time to refactor and optimize the code"
+excerpt: "A discussion of the Git commands 'merge' and 'rebase', what their difference is, and when to use which."
 image:
   auto: 0050-git
 ---

-In this article we are going to discuss some very important commands from [Git](https://git-scm.com/) and how they make the life of developers easy - working individually or in a team.
+In this article, we are going to discuss some very important commands from [Git](https://git-scm.com/) and how they make the life of developers easy - working individually or in a team.
 We will compare `git rebase` with `git merge` and explore some ways of using them in our Git workflow.

-If you are a beginner to Git and are looking to understand the basic fork & pull workflow with Git, then you should definitely give [this article](https://reflectoring.io/github-fork-and-pull/) a read.
+If you are a beginner to Git and are looking to understand the basic fork & pull workflow with Git, then you should give [this article](https://reflectoring.io/github-fork-and-pull/) a read.

 ## Introduction to Git